w3f/Grants-Program/applications/NueroZK.md

 Second, the unparalleled ecosystem and technical support provided by Polkadot and Kusama have been instrumental in our development, and we've had the privilege of closely collaborating with them over the years.

 Lastly, the substrate framework stands out as the premier tool for crafting blockchains from the ground up in today's landscape.
 Our commitment to excellence aligns with the capabilities it offers.

+We will also be launching a line of pre-configured edge servers in partnership with [Simply NUC](https://simplynuc.com/), our hardware partner.
+Interested community members in high-demand locations will have the opportunity to purchase and operate these servers either in a co-location data center (recommended) or in their private facility (beta).
+They will be incentivized based on uptime guarantees and the work contributed to the network, similar to mining in PoW chains.

 ### Project Details